gcallah/Rationalism/sorcery/Sorcery.md

 other day I heard a wokester claim that the phrase "civilized society" is a dog whistle, as though traditional Asian, African, and American Indian societies had no standards of civility!)
-It is a sort of "secret Masonic handshake," but for racists.
+A dog whistle is a sort of "secret Masonic handshake," but for racists.

 The difficulty here arises from the fact that anti-racists continually claim to be able to "hear" these dog whistles, quite distinctly.
 But if they are designed to be recognizable only by racists... then wouldn't the woke who hear them have to be racist themselves?
 "No," they respond, "we have just studied these racists and broken their code."
-But in that case, wouldn't the racists pick a new code, one that hasn't been broken?
+But in that case, wouldn't the racists pick a *new* code, one that hasn't been broken?
 When the Allies broke a German code in WWII, they were very careful to hide the fact, so that the Germans would keep using the (now useless) code.
 But the woke declare publicly, every hour of every day, on Twitter, on Facebook, and in woke journals, that they